AT89/anhsolo/_posts/2019-03-10-Tel Aviv, Israel.md

 location:  Tel Aviv, Israel
 ---

-Ah the promised land of US funding.
 Tel Aviv was pretty cool and my hotel was pretty close to the beach.
 It was a little chilly (still early spring) and it was a little too cold to swim so I just had to admire it from a distance.
 The water was very blue and it was pretty awesome to see an endless Medditerranean sea.

 <div class="center">
 <h4>Soundtrack</h4>